 The person leading the training needs to be a credible role model which is why leaders should be involved in training and mentoring.
 If the leader is providing training, they have the opportunity to serve others by creating opportunities to grow.

-Training should be able imparting knowledge as much as it is about imparting vision.
+Training should be about imparting knowledge as much as it is about imparting vision.
 When priorities are clear, decisions will be simple.
 Leaders should create a common purpose and a shared vision.
 As Simon Sinek explained, great leaders start with why and them explain the how and the what.
 The leader should sell the vision and train others to implement the vision.
 The leader should build the team around the vision not the leader.